eron93br/embeddedlinux/README.md

 # Application Development

 ADT provides application developers with all the necessary tools to write user space applications in C and C++ using the Linux and middleware APIs.
 These can be GNU Make–based, GNU Autotools–based, or CMakebased applications.
-After initializing the ADT environment, you can use the command-line to cross-build your applications.
+After initializing the ADT environment, you can use the command-line to cross-build your applications..